radwankakar/infrastructure/docs/adr/004-task-management-sw.md

 Solution made for agile teams.
 [JIRA](https://www.atlassian.com/software/jira)

+These comments are referring to the JIRA Cloud instance, not self-hosted.

 * Good, because people know how to use it already
 * Good, because it's already being used by other teams so should be easier to integrate with
 * Good, because it meets all our requirements